nikolakisp/ublox-demo/README.md

 Spanner supports a number of pre-defined environment variables, that are either mandatory to use some of the Spanner builders and OTA update methods or just convenient.
 All Spanner environment variables start with the `SPN_` prefix.
 For example:
-- SPN_BUILDER_SDK: is the SDK directory of the selected builder
+- `SPN_BUILDER_SDK`: is the SDK directory of the selected builder
-- SPN_PROJECT_DIR: is related to User Directory
+- `SPN_PROJECT_DIR`: is related to User Directory
-- SPN_OUTPUT_BINARY: is the filename of your generated binary for testing section use.
+- `SPN_OUTPUT_BINARY`: is the filename of your generated binary for testing section use.

   ...